UNINETTSigma2/documentation/hpc_machines/olivia/openmpi.md

   Error: Function not implemented (38)
 --------------------------------------------------------------------------
 ```
 The application will then try to use the `ob1` transport component, and consequently continue to run.
-Hence, the above settings are nost strictly necessary, but provide a cleaner way to run the applications.
+Hence, the above settings are not strictly necessary, but provide a cleaner way to run the applications.

 ## Multi-node jobs